Oil Pie Crust

 • Butter - usually touted for having the best flavor.
 Since butter easily melts while it’s being worked with, it can be slightly more finicky than the previous two to keep tender, and less reliable for designs and cutouts.

 • Oil - the trickiest to work with by far, few are the people I know who make oil crusts.
 Actually, my mom may be the only one I know who only makes oil crusts.
-It’s the healthiest option, as most oils tend to have good fats and you can choose which oil you want to use.
-I tend to go for a neutral flavored oil, like peanut oil, but you could even go for extra virgin olive oil, especially if used for a savory pie!
-You can taste olive oil, but yum!
+It’s the healthiest option, as a lot of oils have good fats and you can choose which oil you want to use.
+I tend to go for a neutral flavored oil, like refined olive oil or peanut oil, but you could even go for extra virgin olive oil, especially if used for a savory pie!
+You can taste extra virgin olive oil, but yum!
 Oil crusts are almost useless when it comes to making designs and cutouts.
-My experienced mom can get a lattice crust out of it, but if you go this route know it may not turn out and will look lovely and rustic.
+With experience and patience you can get a lattice crust out of it, but if you go this route know it may not turn out and will look lovely and rustic.

 Use Enough Oil